Augustus Pugin: Pugin in Ireland

 Pugin was invited to Ireland by the Redmond family, initially to work in County Wexford.
 He arrived in Ireland in 1838 at a time of greater religious tolerance, when Catholic churches were permitted to be built.
 Most of his work in Ireland consisted of religious buildings.
 Pugin demanded the highest quality of workmanship from his craftsmen, particularly the stonemasons.
 His subsequent visits to the country were brief and infrequent.
 He was the main architect of St Aidan's Cathedral for the Diocese of Ferns in Enniscorthy, County Wexford.
-Pugin was the architect of the Russell Library at St. Patrick's College, Maynoooth, although he did not live to see its completion.
+Pugin was the architect of the Russell Library at St. Patrick's College, Maynooth, although he did not live to see its completion.
 Pugin provided the initial design of St. Mary's Cathedral, Killarney.